Know before You Go

 Will all galleries be open?

-All galleries at the Cantor are open for viewing with the exception of galleries being reinstalled.
-At the Anderson Collection, all galeries will reopen on Sept.
-23, 2021.
+All galleries are open for viewing with the exception of galleries being reinstalled.

-Catalogues are available for purchase in the lobby of the museums.
-You can make purchases at the end of your visit.
+Catalogs are generally available for purchase in the lobby of the museums.
+You can make purchases at the end of your visit if staff are available to make transaction.
 Purchases can be made by credit or debit card only.
 We are not accepting cash at this time.

 Are wheelchairs available for visitor use?